All Episodes

 Actually, Captain Miller, I was once very close.

-I was very interested in investigating ghosts, and I actually had an open offer to my audience.
+And I actually had an open offer to my audience.

-You know, if somebody could actually invite me to a place where I could see a ghost, I was ready to go.
+You know, if Somebody could actually invite me to a place where I could see a ghost, I was ready to go.

 I think that I've changed my mind about that.